b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sc(s)
 ```

 That is not the most efficient method, but it should do the trick.

+First, since `getXForBinomRightTailProb` and `getBetaForBinomialHA` should work correctly only when `probH0` < `probHA` (see the note under the code snippet with the functions definition) then we need to deal in the case when it is otherwise (`if probH0 > probHA`).
+We do this by subtracting 1 from `probHA` and making it our new `probHA` (`probHA = 1 - probHA`).
+Because of that if we ever type, e.g. `probH0` = 0.5 and `probHA` = 1/6 = 0.166, then the function will transform it to `probH0` = 0.5 and `probHA` = 1 - 1/6 = 5/6 = 0.833 (since sample size required to demonstrate that Peter wins on average 1 out of 6 games, is the same as sample size required to show that John wins on average 5 out of 6 games).

-We start by initializing a few variables that we will use later (`sampleSize`, `xCutoffForAlpha`, `beta`).
-Then using previously defined functions (`getXForBinomRightTailProb` and `getBetaForBinomialHA`) we conduct a series of experiments for different sample sizes (between `start` and `finish`).
+In the next step we initialize a few variables that we will use later (`sampleSize`, `xCutoffForAlpha`, `beta`).
+Then we use the previously defined functions (`getXForBinomRightTailProb` and `getBetaForBinomialHA`) and conduct a series of experiments for different sample sizes (between `start` and `finish`).
 Once the obtained `beta` fulfills the requirement (`beta <= cutoffBeta`) we set `sampleSize` to that value (`sampleSize = n`) and stop subsequent search with a `break` statement (so if `sampleSize` of 6 is OK, we will not look at larger sample sizes).
 If the `for` loop terminates without satisfying our requirements then the value of `-99` (`sampleSize` was initialized with it) is returned.
 This is an impossible value for a sample size.
 Therefore it points out that the search failed.
 Let's put it to the test.

 In this exercise we said that Peter wins with John on average 5:1 ($H_{A}$, prob = 5/6 = `jl round(5/6, digits=2)`).
 So what is the sample size necessary to confirm that with the acceptable type I error ($alpha \le 0.05$) and type II error ($\beta \le 0.2$) cutoffs.

 ```jl
 s = """